MessiDaGod/chris_stuart/Process.md

 # Quickbooks Recovery Process

-## Step 0 - IMPORTANT - DO THIS FIRST NO MATTER WHAT
+# Step 0 - IMPORTANT - DO THIS FIRST NO MATTER WHAT

+## Create a Backup Folder:
-1) Within your `QuickBooks\Company Files` folder, create a new folder named `QuickBooks\Company Files\Backup 01272025`
+1. In the location where your `QuickBooks\Company Files` folder resides, create a folder named `Backup 01272025`.

-2) COPY your QuickBooks Files `.QBW` and `.QBW.TLG` from your `QuickBooks\Company Files` folder, and
+## Copy and Compress Entire Folder:

-3) Paste both into the newly created `QuickBooks\Company Files\Backup 01272025` folder
+1. Copy the entire `QuickBooks\Company Files` folder (including all subfolders and files) into the newly created `Backup 01272025` folder.
+2. Optionally, compress (zip) the `Backup 01272025` folder for space efficiency and easy portability.

+## Verify the Backup:
+1. After copying or compressing, ensure the backup folder contains all necessary files:
+   - `.QBW` (QuickBooks Company File)
+   - `.QBW.TLG` (Transaction Log File)
+   - `.ADR` or `.ADR.OLD` files from the `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folder
+   - Any `.ND` or `.DSN` files required for multi-user or networking.

+## Store the Backup Safely:
+1. Save the `Backup 01272025` folder to a safe location, such as:
+   - An external hard drive
+   - A secure network drive
+   - A cloud storage service (e.g., Google Drive, OneDrive)

 ### Key Points to Remember:
 1) Same Folder Requirement:
-    * Both the .QBW and .TLG files must be in the same folder for QuickBooks to function properly.
+    * Both the `.QBW` and `.QBW.TLG` files must be in the same folder for QuickBooks to function properly.

 2) Backup Safety:

-    * When you back up the .QBW file, always back up the .TLG file as well to ensure consistency during recovery.
+    * When you back up the `.QBW` file, always back up the `.QBW.TLG` file as well to ensure consistency during recovery.

 3) During Recovery:

-    * If you replace the .QBW file with a renamed .QBW.adr file, QuickBooks will still use the .TLG file in the same folder to reconstruct recent transactions.
+    * If you replace the `.QBW` file with a renamed `.QBW.adr` -> `.QBW` file, QuickBooks will still use the `.QBW.TLG` file in the same folder to reconstruct recent transactions.

 ## Step 1 - QuickBooks File Doctor
 <br><i>*** This may alread have been done.
 If so, we can skip to Step 2.</i></br>